 Thus, when the PAX use the word Accountability they mean the submission to Standard through Enforcement and Consequence; just as when we say PAX, we mean the members of F3Nation.
 These are just two examples from the Lexicon—there will be many more.

-Every Effective group has its own language, whether it be the United States Army or the New England Patriots.
+F3 is not alone in the employment of unique Language.
+Every Effective group has its own Language, whether it be the United States Army or the New England Patriots.
 The Army has field manuals that are full of its uniquely defined doctrinal principles and the Patriots have their playbook.
-Both perform the same essential function—to provide their leaders the linguistic tools they need to influence movement to Advantage within the group.
+Both perform the same essential function—to provide their leaders the linguistic tools they need to Effectively influence movement to Advantage within the group.

 Like the Army and the Patriots, F3 is also an organization that seeks Advantage.
-To do that Effectively requires a unique language, and for us that is the Lexicon.
+To do that Effectively requires a unique Language, and for us that is the Lexicon.